Mountain Hardwear Kor Preshell Hoody - Women's Review

-This barely-there layer is a great companion for warm days rock climbing when the breeze picks up in the afternoon, and you need something to cut the bite of the wind.
-It is also an easy go-to layer for breezy trail-runs.
+This barely-there layer is a great companion for warm days rock climbing when the breeze picks up in the afternoon, and you need something to take the bite out of the wind.
+It is also an easy go-to layer for breezy trail runs.
 On long sunny hikes, it is a perfect layer to bring along — it weighs next-to-nothing, and when the temps drop toward the end of the day, it is great for maintaining core temps.
-It does not feature pit-vents or any additional ventilation for sweat, but our reviewer found this to be unnecessary, as the fabric is super breathable as is.
+It does not feature pit vents or any additional ventilation for sweat, but our reviewer found this to be unnecessary, as the fabric is super breathable as is.

 Mobility is another metric where the Kor Preshell performs notably well.
 This thin layer moves well and Is a great layer for cutting the wind while bouldering, cragging, or multi-pitch climbing on fairly warm days.

 The form-fitting hood on the Kor Preshell is quite comfortable with or without a climbing helmet, and doesn't impede movement.
 Indeed, the only reason this jacket didn't earn a perfect score in this category is that the hem-line tends to ride up while climbing.
 This could be a product of having to size down due to the jacket running a wee-bit on the large side, so take this with a grain of salt.
 Overall, with incredible four-way stretchy fabric and a well-tailored fit, the Kor Preshell moves like a second skin and became one of our reviewer's favorites for evening sends.